What is silver diamine fluoride (SDF)?

 Silver diamine fluoride (SDF) is a clear ammonia solution containing silver and fluoride ions.
 It has been used for arresting tooth decay and promoting tooth desensitisation.

-Past researches showed that the effectiveness of one-time SDF application in arresting dental caries lesions ranges from 47 percent to 90 percent, depending on the lesion size and the location of the tooth and the lesion.
+Past researches showed that the effectiveness of SDF application in arresting dental caries lesions is 70 percent.
 Reapplication of SDF may be necessary that annual or semi-annual application of the solution is more effective.

 Advantage of using SDF for arresting caries